How to Make Vada Pav

 Make the garlic chutney

 • Heat 2 teaspoons of oil in a pan on medium heat.
-Then add garlic cloves and fry for 1-2 minutes until garlic turns slightly brown in color.
-Set aside on a tissue.
+Then add ¼ cup garlic cloves (around 15 large cloves) and fry for 1-2 minutes until the garlic turns slightly brown in color.
+Drain on a paper towel.

-• To the same pan, add freshly grated coconut.
-Cook for 2 minutes until light golden brown.
+• To the same pan, now add 1 cup freshly or frozen grated coconut.
+Cook for 2 minutes until the coconut is light golden brown in color.
+Then transfer the coconut to a blender along with the roasted garlic.

 Make the green chutney

-• To a blender add cilantro.
+• To a blender add 1 small bunch of cilantro (around 30 grams).
 Discard the hard stems, the softer ones are okay to use.

-• Add green chili, garlic, cumin powder, salt, sugar (if using) and lime juice.
-Add 1 tbsp water or as needed.
-Blend to a fine paste and set it aside.
+• Add 1 to 2 green chilies (or as much as you like), 2 cloves of garlic, ¼ teaspoon cumin powder, ¼ teaspoon salt, ½ teaspoon sugar (if using) and juice of 1 lime juice.
+Add 1 tablespoon of water or as needed to bring it all together.
+Blend to a smooth chutney.

 Make the tamarind chutney

-• To a pan add water, tamarind paste, jaggery, sugar, salt, red chili powder, cumin powder and ginger powder.
-Bring mixture to a boil.
+• To the pan add 1 cup water, ¼ cup tamarind paste, 50 grams jaggery,3 tablespoons sugar, ½ teaspoon salt, red chili powder, cumin powder and ginger powder.
+Bring mixture to boil.

-• Reduce heat to medium and let it boil for 3-4 minutes until the chutney turns thick and coats the back of a spoon.
+Reduce heat to medium and let it boil for 3 to 4 minutes until the chutney turns thick and coats the back of a spoon.
 Set it aside to cool.
 It will thicken more as it cools down.

-• Boil the potatoes until soft, peel them and set them aside.
-Using a mortar and pestle, crush the ginger, garlic and green chili.
+• Boil 4 medium potatoes (around 600 grams) until soft, peel them and set them aside.
+Using a mortar and pestle, crush together 1-inchginger, 5 to 6 garlic cloves and 2 green chilies.
 Set it aside.

-• Heat 1 tablespoon oil in pan on medium heat.
-Once the oil is hot, add the mustard seeds and let them pop.
-Then add the curry leaves and hing and mix.
+• Heat 1 tablespoon of oil in a pan on medium heat.
+Once the oil is hot, add ¾ teaspoon mustard seeds and let them pop.

-• Add the crushed ginger-garlic-green chili.
+• Add the crushed ginger-garlic-green chili mixture.
 Cook for one minute until the ginger and garlic starts changing color.

-• Now add the boiled potatoes and remove pan from heat.
-Add turmeric, salt and mash the potatoes using a potato masher.
-Add chopped cilantro and mix well.
+• Then add the boiled potatoes to the pan and remove pan from heat.
+Add ¼ teaspoon turmeric, ¾ teaspoon salt and mash the potatoes using a potato masher.
+Add 2 tablespoons chopped cilantro and mix well.

-• Now make lemon sized balls out of the potato mixture.
-I was able to get 10 of these.
+Now make lemon sized balls out of the potato mixture.
+I was able to get 10 balls out of this mixture.
 Set these aside.

 Make the batter to fry the vada

-• Whisk to form a smooth batter.
-You may need couple of extra tablespoons of water to reach a desired consistency.
-The batter should neither be thick nor thin.
+• Whisk to make a smooth batter.
+You may need a couple of extra tablespoons of water to reach the desired consistency.
+The batter should be neither thick nor thin.
+I used around ½ cup plus 1 to 2 tablespoons of water.

 Fry the vada

-• Heat oil in a kadai/wok on medium-high heat.
-Dip each potato round into the batter, coat it from all sides.
-Then drop it carefully into the hot oil.
+• Heat around 2-3 inches of oil in a kadai/wok on medium-high heat.
+Dip one potato ball into the batter, using a fork and make sure it's coated from all sides evenly.
+Drain off the excess batter while taking it out of the bowl and then drop it carefully into the hot oil.

 • Fry the vada in hot oil until golden brown in color.
 Fry all vadas in a similar way.
 Drain on a paper towel.

-• Place the fried vada in the center.
-Serve the vada pav immediately with more chutney on the side!
+Place the fried vada in the center.
+Serve vada pav immediately with more chutney on the side!

 Notes